-- a) The objective of the business model is achieved both by collecting contractual cash flows and selling the financial assets, and - b) The asset's contractual cash flows represent solely payments of principle & interest (SPPI).
+- a) The objective of the business model is achieved both by collecting contractual cash flows and selling the financial assets, and - b) The asset's contractual cash flows represent SPPI.

 Debt instruments included within the FVTOCI category are measured initially as well as at each reporting date at fair value.
 Fair value movements are recognized in the other comprehensive income (OCI).
 However, the Company recognizes interest income, impairment losses & reversals and foreign exchange gain or loss in the statement of profit and loss.
 On derecognition of the asset, cumulative gain or loss previously recognised in OCI is reclassified from equity to the statement of profit and loss.
-Interest earned whilst holding FVTOCI debt instrument is reported as interest income using the EIR method.
+Interest earned whilst holding FVTOCI debt instrument is reported as interest income using the FIR method.